-A minor in astronomy consists of a grade of C or better in both ASTR 111 and PHYS 225 plus any three additional courses selected from PHYS 226 or ASTR courses numbered 200 or higher.
+A minor in astronomy consists of ASTR 111 and PHYS 225 plus any three additional courses selected from PHYS 226 or ASTR courses numbered 200 or higher.

 LABORATORY TEACHING METHODS

 Provides practical experience in laboratory teaching.
 Students in this course are paired with a faculty mentor and help supervise labs; deliver pre-lab lectures; and assist in ordering chemicals, supplies, and equipment and in preparing laboratory experiments.
 Students complete a project that integrates the physical science education literature, classroom instruction materials, laboratory safety, and proper storage and disposal of materials and equipment used.
 In the appropriate situation, a student may substitute planetarium show preparation and presentation for laboratory exercises.
 Cross-listed as PHYS 000.
 Open to junior physics and astronomy majors pursuing certification in education, with consent of instructor.
 Non-credit course.